 The foundation of our knowledge about animal nutrition has been shaped by years of research at our own facilities.
-Schothorst Feed Research has modern facilities ranging from small-scale facilities to practical-scale facilities.
+Schothorst Feed Research (SFR) has modern facilities ranging from small-scale facilities to practical-scale facilities.
 Our research meets all national and European standards.

-Schothorst Feed Research has specialized knowledge in the following areas:
+SFR has specialized knowledge in the following areas:

 - Development of modern feed evaluation systems for poultry, ruminants and swine.